Jordan Peterson’s Self-Authoring Program: A Complete 2026 Guide for Coaches

 How Coaches Can Use Self-Authoring

-The Self-Authoring Suite can be a coaching exercise that offers several benefits for you and your clients.
-These include:
+The Self-Authoring Suite can be a coaching exercise that offers several benefits for you and your clients:

-1. Research-backed coaching technique: You can offer a structured process grounded in science, and this adds credibility to your practice.
+1. Research-backed coaching technique: You can offer a structured process grounded in real science, which adds credibility to your practice.

-2. Deeper insights: Self-authoring can reveal patterns and priorities that might not come up in conversation alone, so you get more to work with in coaching sessions.
+2. Deeper insights: Self-authoring can surface patterns and priorities that might not come up in conversation alone, giving you more to work with in coaching sessions.

-3. Between-session progress: Clients can work on self-authoring exercises between coaching calls to keep the momentum going.
+3. Between-session progress: Clients can work on self-authoring exercises between coaching calls to keep momentum going.

-4. Scalability: For group coaching programs, self-authoring provides a framework all participants can work with independently.
+4. Scalability: For group coaching programs, self-authoring gives all participants a shared framework they can work through independently.

-With Paperbell—the all-in-one coaching platform that handles scheduling, payments, and client management—integrating self-authoring into your coaching practice is seamless.
+Paperbell, the all-in-one coaching platform that handles scheduling, payments, and client management which makes integrating self-authoring into your practice straightforward.

 kaneisha rain